mbakunas/azure-ad-sso-lab/README.md

-# Create an Azure single sign-on lab environment
+# Create an Azure Active Directory single sign-on lab environment

 This template will deploy a set of VMs that can be used as an Azure AD single sign-on lab.